 Listed are the boiling times I use based on the size of the mason jar.

 When using mason jars, mix and match them based on what you are preparing.
 When using different sized jars in one pot, boiling time is for the size of the largest jar.

 Pyrex glass Snapware type containers have been a great addition to my thermal cooking kit.
 They are available at Walmart, Target and sometimes Costco has them in a set.

 Although the lids on the container will not last forever, they do work well.
 The lids sustain heat up to 270 degrees, with thermal cooking the temperature does not get over 212.

-Most often I use two at a time.
-I use the 7 Liter pot of the Saratoga Jack thermal cooker and stack 2 high.
+Most often I use two at a time, stacking them inside of the Saratoga Jack 7 Liter pot.
 If you are using another brand/model of thermal cooker, adapt what works for you.
 Often I make, meat loaf and potatoes, lasagna and herb bread, chicken enchiladas and corn bread.